Unlike SQL, Cypher does not allow direct comparisons with NULL (like = NULL). Instead, it has special operators.

 IS NOT NULL

-👉 Finds users where age
+👉 Finds users where age exists.

 🔹 3.
 NULL in Properties

-If a property does not exist → it behaves like NULL
+If a property does not exist → it behaves like NULL.

 Example:

-is not set, it will return NULL
+If role is not set, it will return NULL.

 🔹 4.
 Functions that handle NULLs